Answered By: Circulation Newman Library Last Updated: Sep 16, 2020 Views: 464

 We have configured FirstSearch databases to connect to our Get VText service that can lookup access to online articles, ebooks, conference papers and more, and then link you to ILLiad when what you want is not part of our collection (online or in print).
 The free worldcat.org does not offer that same kind of customization (but there are ways you can configure worldcat.org to present a Get VText link).
 Both databases use the same data; they are just presently differently.

 If we don't own the book in question, next check the list of owning libraries.
-WorldCat displays records from libraries around the world, while ILL can only borrow from libraries in the U.S. and Canada.
+WorldCat displays records from libraries around the world; Interlibrary Loan can only borrow from libraries in the United States and Canada.
 If only international libraries are listed, you should contact your college librarian for other options to obtain the book.
-(If you see multiple Virginia libraries listed, you can be sure you will receive the book very quickly as libraries in Virginia have agreed to expidite ILL requests among us.)
+(If you see multiple Virginia libraries listed, you can be sure you will receive the book very quickly as libraries in Virginia have agreed to expedite ILL requests among us.)

-When you are sure ILL could get the item in question, next look for the Get VText link.
 The Get VText page will offer a link to request the item through ILLiad.
 The ILLiad request form will be filled in with as much information as WorldCat passes to it (for books, that's often very little).
-If the OCLC number on the ILLiad form is filled in, your request can be processed as quickly as possible.
+If the OCLC number on the ILLiad form is filled in, your request can be processed more quickly.
 (Copying and pasting unfilled-in fields from the WorldCat display does not hurt, though.)

 The free worldcat.org database has a simpler interface than the FirstSearch version.
 That database can detect your location and will offer links to the closest library.
 If you either enter our zip code (24061) in the zip code field, or create a MyWorldCat profile and set us as a preferred library, you should get Get VText links.
 But we have absolutely no control over this version versus the FirstSearch version we're paying for.
 So we recommend using the FirstSearch version when access to ILLiad forms is important.